qubitrenegade/qubitrenegade.github.io/_posts/2018-02-04-Chef-Testing.md

 ## Types of Testing

 You know, I'd like to blame marketing, and I do...
 Cloud...
-Serverles... but we did this one to ourselves.
+Serverless... but we did this one to ourselves.
 This of course isn't an exhaustive list...

 * Unit - "Does our code have the artifacts I expect, do they behave how I expect?"
 * Lint - "Does our code meet style guidelines?"